Frueber/nuget-repackager/README.md

 # Repackage NuGet Packages

 1. Open a terminal.

-2. Enter the beginning of the command: `dotnet NuGetRepackager.dll`.
+2. Enter the beginning of the command: `NuGetRepackager`.

 3. Append the pre-release version with the Pre-Release Version flag (`--prv`): `--prv=11.0.0-pr.1.1.1`.

 4. From here on we can add any additional flags that will accomplish what we're looking to do.
 As an example, let's pretend that we would like to repackage a NuGet package and then update the main branch of the repository that the package came from.

-The entire command should look like this: `dotnet NuGetRepackager.dll --prv=11.0.0-pr.1.1.1 --csproj={CsProjFilePath}`.
+    The entire command should look like this: `NuGetRepackager --prv=11.0.0-pr.1.1.1 --csproj={CsProjFilePath}`.

 5. Execute the command.

 ## Tips For Repackaging NuGet Packages